korningf/git-pass/README.md

 .

-The mechanism may be 100% command-line, or it may involve a Windows PIN dialog.
+The mechanism may be 100% command-line, or it may involve a Windows GUI dialog.

-The workflow varies: when using an MSys or MinGW GPG this may be command-lne.
+The workflow varies: when using an MSys or MinGW GPG this may be command-line.

-When using GPG for Windows, this will use the Windows secure PIN entry dialog.
+When using GPG for Windows, this will use the Windows secure PIN Entry dialog.